 "We know that relationships are at the heart of a high performing health care system, delivering better care and improving patient and physician satisfaction.
 Improving the relationships between all of the sectors that form our healthcare system such as hospitals, and other health care providers is a fundamental starting point if we are to be successful," said Dr. Tandan.

-He will make 10 stops in communities across the province between today and Oct.
-23.
+He will make 10 stops in communities across the province on the tour, which began Sept.
+11 and wraps up in November.

 The Ontario Medical Association (OMA) represents over 34,000 physicians, residents and medical students across the province.
 Ontario's doctors work closely with patients to encourage healthy living practices and illness prevention.
 In addition to delivering front-line services to patients, Ontario's doctors play a significant role in helping shape health care policy, as well as implementing initiatives that strengthen and enhance Ontario's health care system.